Spain: Demographics

-In October 2025, Spain had a population of 49,442,844 people as recorded by Spain's Instituto Nacional de Estadística.
-That same month, people born in Spain accounted for 80.13% of the total population.
+In January 2026, Spain had a population of 49,570,725 people.
+That same month, people born in Spain accounted for 80.7% of the total population and people born abroad accounted for 19.3% of the total population.
 Spain's population density, at 98/km^{2} (253.8/sq mi), is lower than that of most Western European countries, and its distribution across the territory is highly uneven.
 With the notable exception of the region surrounding the capital, Madrid, the most densely populated areas are located along the coast.
 The population of Spain has risen 2 1/2 times since 1900, when it stood at 18.6 million, principally due to the spectacular demographic boom in the 1960s and early 1970s.

 In 2024, Spain's total fertility rate (TFR) stood at 1.10 children per woman, the second lowest in the European Union after Malta and among the lowest worldwide.
 This rate is well below the replacement level of 2.1 and contrasts sharply with the historical maximum of 5.11 children per woman recorded in 1865.
 As a result, Spain has one of the oldest populations globally, with a median age of 46.8 years.

 After the birth rate plunged in the 1980s and Spain's population growth rate dropped, the population again trended upward initially upon the return of many Spaniards who had emigrated to other European countries during the 1970s, and more recently, fuelled by large numbers of immigrants who make up more than 19% of the population today: Among non-EU immigrants, they are mainly from Latin America (39%), North Africa (16%), Eastern Europe (15%), and Sub-Saharan Africa (4%).

 In 2024, the number of foreign residents who acquired Spanish nationality increased by 5.1% to 252,476.
 The most frequent nationalities of origin were Morocco (42,910), Venezuela (30,403) and Colombia (26,224).
 Spain has a number of descendants of populations from former colonies, especially Latin America and North Africa.
 Smaller numbers of immigrants from several Sub-Saharan countries have recently been settling in Spain.
 There are also sizeable numbers of Asian immigrants, most of whom are of Middle Eastern, South Asian and Chinese origin.
 The single largest group of immigrants are European; represented by large numbers of Romanians, Britons, Germans, French and others.

 Urbanisation

-According to data from the World Bank, approximately 81.6% of Spain's population lived in urban areas as of 2023, reflecting a continuing trend of urbanisation that has characterised the country's demographic landscape in recent decades.
+In 2023, approximately 81.6% of Spain's population lived in urban areas, reflecting a continuing trend of urbanisation that has characterised Spain's demographic landscape in recent decades.
 This concentration has contributed to the dominance of urban areas in economic, political, and cultural spheres.